akshatbhandari15/NeuralNetworkScratch/README.md

 # mrmtaskphaseweek5
-Building and running a Neural Net on Fashion Items dataset
+Building and running a Neural Net on Fashion Items dataset from Scratch